clumio-code/Python-Lambdas/Mass-VM-Recovery/README.md

 1. Clone this repo
 2. Fill out your creds and recovery plan details
-3. Upload your creds and recoveyr plan to S3
+3. Upload your creds and recovery plan to S3
 4. Install the dependencies locally ("pip install -r requirements.txt -t ." to install the dependencies)
 5. Zip up the dependencies with app and vortex
 6. Upload to S3 (same region as lambda deployment)